-3.5 Supplementary Planning Documents (SPDs) are designed to support and add more guidance to policies in the Local Plan.
+3.5 Supplementary Planning Documents (SPDs) are designed to support and add further guidance to policies in the Local Plan.
 These documents are prepared with the involvement of the local community and interested parties.
-The consultation period will be a minimum of six weeks.
+The consultation period will be a minimum four and maximum of six weeks.
 Whilst they are not subject to independent examination they are adopted by the Council under the authorisation process.